 See Communicating with the Ansible community for more details on these communication channels.

-Working groups depend on efficient communication.
+Working groups depend on efficient, real-time communication.
 Project maintainers can use the following techniques to establish communication for working groups:

 Request a new working group for your project.